cronical/budget_dance/docs/operations.md

                         Source workbook
   --table TABLE, -t TABLE
-                        Source table name, include tbl_ --orient {index,records}, -o {index,records}
+                        Source table name, include tbl_ --output OUTPUT, -o OUTPUT
-                        Use records if 1st fld not unique --json JSON, -j JSON  Name of the json file to store the output.
-Default is folder of workbook and name of table less the tbl_
-  --data_only, -d       To get data not formulas
+                        Name of the output file.
+Default is folder of workbook and configured data path --data_only, -d       To get data not formulas
 ```